Your Partner in Short Term Rentals

 Sam wisely decides to use Your STR Partner to help him self manage his rental.
 After an initial consultation, Your STR Partner sets up Sam with the same automated system they use.
 Sam and his wife find it is easier to manage through automation, and Sam and his wife both put a few hours per week into the project.
 Doing this, they are sure to track their hours worked to stay compliant with the IRS to maintain their tax advantages.

 The 1st year cash returns are the same $0, and the 2nd year cash returns are the same $25,000 (though they would likely be higher without paying a manager).
-However- because the property showed a non-realized loss in the form of depreciation, Sam paid no taxes in year 1 – saving him $40,210 on his $175,000 income.
+However- because the property showed a non-realized loss in the form of depreciation, Sam paid no taxes in year 1 – saving him saving him $40,210 on his $175,000 income.
 Additionally, in year 2, he saved $46,960 on his now $200,000 income with his $25,000 gain from the rental.

 Summary, in year 1, Sam made an additional $40,210, and in year 2 Sam made an additional whopping $71,960 – a combined total of $112,170 or a 45% return – averaging 22% per year.